 - Will allow users to establish what kind of STO is being issued, debt or equity, its tokenomics, maturity, term, rights, yield to investors and/or any other source of income, among others.

-- KYC management and investor whitelisting is the key towards fully legal compliant STOs.
+- KYC management and investor whitelisting are key for fully legal compliant STOs.

 The dApp aims to connect the dots between the legal requirements (off-chain services to handle KYC and personal data) and the decentralized application, while facilitating the smart contract’s usage through a user-friendly interface.

-We will be providing the tools and mechanisms to convert the interactions between the dApp and the STOs into readable language.
+We will be providing the tools and mechanisms to convert the interactions between the dApp and the Security Token Offerings (STOs) into readable language.
 This fulfils the purposes of serving as auditable, legal evidence in any type of procedure or discovery.

 Given the simultaneous presence of off-chain and on-chain services in the platform, we aim to make the user interface both functional (MetaMask wallet) and easy to use.
 For this, we will use cloud infrastructure, which is highly scalable, secured by best-in-class security services and that can operate with no downtime.